 Kuo's been wrong before, but the analyst's also been extremely accurate in the past.
 Kuo predicted many of the features that made it onto last year's iPhone X.

-If you aren't in love with the current size of the iPhone X, and you can make it through the next nine months with your current device, think about taking a rain check.
-And be sure to start saving.
+If you aren't in love with the current size of the iPhone X, and you can make it through the next few months with your current device, think about taking a rain check.

 You should also make sure you go hands-on with the iPhone 8 Plus before you commit to waiting.